 How to earn status with United Airlines

-Now that Delta has simplified its status requirements, United stands alone as having the most convoluted system.
+Compared to AA and Delta, United stands alone as having the most convoluted elite system.
 At a high level, though, it seems simple.
 Just like Delta, you can earn status entirely with dollars (PQPs) spent on United flights.
 Except that you do have to fly a minimum of 4 segments on United or United Express to qualify at all.
-If you fly a lot of segments (also known as PQFs), you can qualify status with fewer dollars (PQPs).
+If you fly many segments (also known as PQFs), you can qualify for status with fewer dollars (PQPs).

 United award flights earn both qualifying dollars (PQPs) and segments (PQFs).
 For the first, PQPs, United gives you 1 PQP for each 100 miles redeemed.
 That’s the exact same equation that Delta uses for MQD earnings on award flights.

-With credit card spend, you can earn 500 PQPs for every $12,000 in card spend.
-Compared to AA and Delta (at least, with the Delta Reserve card), that’s pathetic.
+With credit card spend, you can earn 25 PQP for every $500 in card spend.
+Compared to AA and Delta (at least, with the Delta Reserve card), that’s pathetic (with the Delta Reserve card, for example, you would earn 50 MQDs for every $500 in spend).
 And to make it worse, there are caps to how many PQPs can be earned with each card (the no-longer-available United Presidential Plus Card and United Presidential Plus Business Card are exceptions with no caps).
 Clearly United is less interested than AA or Delta in awarding elite status to heavy credit card spenders.

 Caps on earning PQPs with United credit cards: